 - Another key to unlocking political science to apply those abstract ideas to the society around us.

-- For engineering or science students, it could be difficult to understand the subject at first.
+- For engineering or science students, it could be difficult to understand the subject at first for the MPSC Classes in Pune.
 There are are no divergent opinions is science compared to what we have in Political Science.
 Even a simple concept like Equality has numerous aspects.
 Political equality would mean giving everyone the right to vote.
 But for the people who live as day wagers in different cities, it’s of no use, for they can not use it.

 Add to this the divergence of viewpoints!
 So initially it might be difficult.
 As we go on reading more, the subjects become simpler to understand and much enjoyable!